Evo-Memory: Benchmarking LLM Agent Test-time Learning with Self-Evolving Memory: Experimental Details

 We first introduce a suite of single-turn datasets designed to evaluate diverse reasoning abilities. \textbf{MMLU-Pro}~\citep{zheng2024mmlu} extends the original MMLU benchmark with stronger robustness and challenge by filtering data leakage, reducing ambiguity, and introducing more difficult questions across domains such as engineering, philosophy, and economics, making it a more reliable testbed for assessing multi-disciplinary reasoning. \textbf{GPQA-Diamond}~\citep{rein2023gpqa} is a graduate-level benchmark featuring expert-written, ``Google-proof'' questions in physics and related sciences, with its Diamond split being the most challenging and requiring rigorous multi-step reasoning. \textbf{AIME-24} and \textbf{AIME-25}~\citep{aime2024,aime2025} consist of Olympiad-style mathematics problems from the 2024 and 2025 American Invitational Mathematics Examinations, testing symbolic manipulation and problem-solving under strict exact-match criteria.
 Finally, \textbf{ToolBench}~\citep{patil2023gorilla} assesses a model’s ability to identify and configure external APIs, reflecting practical tool-use capabilities.

 We then evaluate on a suite of multi-turn, goal-oriented benchmarks designed to evaluate memory in embodied and interactive environments.
-It includes several representative domains: \textbf{AlfWorld}~\citep{shridhar2021alfworld} for household instruction following, \textbf{BabyAI}~\citep{chevalier2018babyai} for grounded navigation and compositional reasoning, \textbf{ScienceWorld}~\citep{wang2022scienceworld} for open-ended scientific experimentation, \textbf{Jericho}~\citep{hausknecht2019interactive} for text-based game exploration, and \textbf{PDDL} tasks~\citep{yang2023pddlbench} for symbolic planning.
+It includes several representative domains: \textbf{AlfWorld}~\citep{shridhar2021alfworld} for household instruction following, \textbf{BabyAI}~\citep{chevalier2018babyai} for grounded navigation and compositional reasoning, \textbf{ScienceWorld}~\citep{wang2022scienceworld} for open-ended scientific experimentation, and \textbf{PDDL} tasks~\citep{pddlbench} for symbolic planning.
 Together, these environments emphasize long-horizon reasoning, sequential decision-making, and the use of accumulated experience to achieve complex goals.

 Together, these datasets form a comprehensive benchmark suite that evaluates factual recall, domain expertise, mathematical reasoning, and procedural memory in interactive settings.
 This diversity enables a unified evaluation of both static and evolving capabilities, reflecting how LLMs learn, act, and adapt across academic and real-world scenarios.